-Oyster sauce has a dramatically different appearance from fish sauce in that it is a dark brown in comparison to the clear, tea-like reddish-brown of fish sauce.
+Oyster sauce has a dramatically different appearance from fish sauce.
+It is a dark brown compared to the clear, tea-like reddish-brown of fish sauce.
 Oyster sauce also has a different consistency — it is thick like ketchup, unlike the watery fish sauce.
 The thickness may affect how easy it is to use in some dishes.

 Worcestershire sauce began as an attempt by Englishmen to create Asian flavors.
 It is a fermented sauce with a fish base and that is meant to add or enhance the umami profile in savory dishes.
 Worcestershire sauce contains a lot more than just fish, so the flavor profile is different from that of plain fish sauce; however, it is a great fish sauce alternative in dishes where all you want is fish sauce’s salty and savory properties.
 Worcestershire sauce has the benefit of being very easy to find compared to fish sauce and some of its alternatives.

 While MSG does not provide the fishy character of fish sauce, it does bring umami to dishes and will be useful if that flavor profile is mainly what a dish needs.